chengzhengqian/VDATN3multi.jl/README.md

 https://github.com/chengzhengqian/VDATN3multi.jl/blob/8afb25f6b68dfad11e288ed0479c6095f79ed17c/src/example/example_one_band_half.jl#L3

 ### One-band Hubbard model at half-filling
 To start with, let's solve the one band Hubbard on a d=\infty Bethe lattice.
 There are two modes to work with, the fixed density mode and the free density mode.
-In fixed density mode, one can specify the density for each spin orbital, and VDAT automatically constrains the variational parameters to satifies the given densities.
-For example, it is useful to examine the half-filling case, which exhibits the metal-insulator transition at some critical U.
+In fixed density mode, one can specify the density for each spin orbital, and VDAT automatically constrains the variational parameters to satify the given densities.
+For example, we start with half-filling case, which exhibits the metal-insulator transition at some critical U.
 To perform the VDAT calculation, we need to build an instance of Model, which can be created with create_model. https://github.com/chengzhengqian/VDATN3multi.jl/blob/8afb25f6b68dfad11e288ed0479c6095f79ed17c/src/example/example_one_band_half.jl#L5-L15